briandweber/module3-project-gamma/README.md

 #### Your GitLab pages URL

-You can't find this in GitLab until after you've done a deploy but you can figure it out yourself from your GitLab project URL.
+You can't find this in GitLab until after you've done a deploy but you can figure it out yourself from your GitLab project URL:

 If this is your project URL: